nautofon/ats-towns/label-metadata.md

 * Crestwood Summit (I-8): yes — You can drive over this summit.
 * California Valley (SR 58): *probably* yes — There isn't much of a town along the highway, but maybe it just is that tiny.
 * Kerman (SR 145): *probably* undefined — The limits of the town are entirely unclear, therefore it's impossible to say whether or not it's accessible.
-* San Lucas (SR 198): *probably* no — You can drive past the town signs, but the actual town is blocked off.
 * Malibu (SR 1): *probably* no — The town seems to be off the highway, past blockers.
+* San Lucas (SR 198): no — You can drive past the town signs, but the actual town is entirely blocked off.
 * Petaluma (US 101): no — There is no exit to leave the highway.
 * Carlsbad (I-5): no — The exit off the highway is completely blocked.